Average Handle Time (AHT) is a key factor in how your call center plays a part in the success or failure of your support people.

 5. Streamline processes

-Streamlining agent workforce and processes is a great way to reduce average handle time.
+Streamlining the agent workforce and processes is a great way to reduce the average handle time.

-Agents must perform only those work that cannot be performed by anyone else.
-All other work should be automated so that the team can be best at what they do.
+Agents must perform only that work that cannot be performed by anyone else.
+All other work should be automated so that the team can be the best at what they do.

 6. Monitor agent performance